 Image Source: Medium

 His eccentricity might come from his high IQ, or just from being a privileged rich kid.
 However, he’s a damaged individual as well.
 Not only does he have PTSD (terrorists abduct him and he almost dies fighting aliens during the first Avengers film), he also has daddy issues and a massive ego that causes him to make huge mistakes.
-Maybe it’s the many traumas he experiences before and after becoming a Superhero that
+Maybe it’s the many traumas he experiences before and after becoming a superhero that

 In the MCU, the Avengers find in him a comfortable refuge to gather and plan what to do next.
 He’s also always trying to find new ways to keep people safe.
 Tony teams up with Bruce Banner, and they create Ultron by mistake.
-He sides with the US Government after the S.H.I.E.L.D.
+He then sides with the US Government after the S.H.I.E.L.D.